More than Forgiven (Romans 5:1-11)

 The Truth about Us

 Here’s the truth about us, according to the Bible: there is nothing we have done, or could do, to be righteous before God.
 It doesn’t matter who you are.
 It doesn’t matter how religious you are.
 The Bible teaches that there’s nothing we can do to be righteous before God.
-We’re going to next week at the fact that we’re natural born sinners – that even before we committed our first sin, we were already sinners.
+Next week, we'll discuss that we are natural-born sinners and that we were considered sinners even before our first sin.
 It’s our nature.
 It’s how we were born.
 There’s nothing we can do that will allow us to stand before God and confidently say, “I’m innocent before you.”

 We could do nothing – so Jesus did it for us.
 The Bible teaches that despite our guilt, we can be forgiven.
 Because we could do nothing, Jesus did something for us.
 The Bible teaches that Jesus died to take the punishment for our sins, and to satisfy God’s anger against us.
 Romans 3:25 says, “For God sent Jesus to take the punishment for our sins and to satisfy God’s anger against us.
 We are made right with God when we believe that Jesus shed his blood, sacrificing his life for us.”